 How do you create Dry Hydrogen Peroxide?

 DHP is created from ambient oxygen and humidity already present in the air.
-The oxygen and humidity are broken apart by a photocatalytic reaction and put back together as hydrogen peroxide in its gaseous form.
+The oxygen and humidity are broken apart by a photocatalytic reaction and put back together as hydrogen peroxide in its gas phase.

 What is the sail made of?